Each year, 6 million people in the United States break a bone. “Approximately 887,679 hospitalizations result each year from fractures.” (1)

 Our law firm is offering you a free consultation.
 Contact us so we can help you explore your legal options.

 “Brazing is a process similar to welding in that a liquid filler metal is heated and flows between two or more metal surfaces to be joined.”
-(5) Braze metal is liquefied and then spread over the surface to be joined.
-In welding, both the base and filler metals are heated to a molten state.
+(6) However, “Brazing joins metals without melting the base materials, using a filler metal with a lower melting point that bonds the surfaces through capillary action.”
+(7)

 While the causes of welding accidents are numerous, most can be prevented.
 A significant factor leading to welding incidents resulting in injuries is failures in training.